ghubliming/CV2/ss24 retake/expl(P1.11 --P1 math --SS24 retake) (SS25-CV2-exam-ss24 retake).md

 **No, this statement is incorrect.**

-The relationship between singular values and eigenvalues is more nuanced:
+The relationship between singular values and eigenvalues is more nuanced细微差别:

 - **Singular values** $\sigma_i$ of matrix $A$ are the positive square roots of the eigenvalues of $A^T A$ (or equivalently, $AA^T$)
 - **Eigenvalues** $\lambda_i$ of matrix $A$ are the solutions to $\det(A - \lambda I) = 0$